Leaves of AbsenceSkip to content Skip to main navigation

 URL: http://www.tc.columbia.edu/policylibrary/Leaves of Absence

 Students enrolled in degree programs at Teachers College are expected to maintain continuous registration every Fall and Spring term.
 Students enrolled in summer intensive programs are expected to be registered for course work each summer term.
-Under appropriate circumstances, students may be permitted to take voluntary leaves of absence.
+See the College’s Continuous Enrollment Policy.

-There are three types of Leaves of Absences for which a student may apply, depending on circumstances: Military, Medical, and Personal.
+There are three types of leaves of absence for which a student may apply, depending on circumstances: military, medical, and personal.
 A leave may be granted only to a student in good academic standing (as defined by the College and the student’s academic department or program) and academically eligible to continue in the degree program when he or she returns from leave.

 Military leaves are governed by federal regulations.
-A student taking a military leave is encouraged to contact the Registrar’s Office (212-678-4050 or firstname.lastname@example.org)as soon as possible for assistance in making arrangements as the terms for such leaves differ.
+A student taking a military leave is encouraged to contact the Registrar’s Office (212-678-4050 or firstname.lastname@example.org) as soon as possible for assistance in making arrangements as the terms for such leaves may differ.

-A Medical or Personal Leave must be requested and granted prior to or during the term for which it is requested; it cannot be granted retroactively.
+A medical or personal leave must be requested and granted prior to or during the term for which it is requested; it cannot be granted retroactively.
+When it is determined to be required under the circumstances, to protect the safety, health and well-being of the student or others, a compulsory medical leave may be granted on behalf of the student.
+See below.

 Taking a leave may affect not only academic progress but health care coverage, financial aid, housing, and immigration status.
-Students considering a leave should review this policy in full and consult with appropriate offices.
+Students considering a leave should review all of these possible issues and consult with the appropriate offices at Teachers College.

 Kinds of Leaves; procedures for application:

-To apply for a Medical or Personal Leave of Absence, a student must submit an Application for a Leave of Absence form and deliver it along with the required documentation to the Office of the Registrar.
-Individuals going on Military Leave should contact the Registrar’s Office (212-678-4050 or email@example.com) as soon as possible for assistance in making arrangements.
+To apply for a medical or personal leave of absence, a student must submit an Application for a Leave of Absence form and deliver it, with the required documentation, to the Office of the Registrar.
+Individuals who believe they will require any type of leave should contact the Registrar’s Office (212-678-4050 or email@example.com) as soon as possible for assistance in making arrangements.

-Medical: A student who must interrupt study temporarily because of physical or psychological illness or condition or due to pregnancy may request a Medical Leave.
-To apply for such a Leave, the student must submit a certification from the medical or mental health professional who has been providing treatment to the student (the “Student’s HCP”) that a Medical Leave is warranted due to the student's health issues.
-Supporting medical documentation must be dated within 30 days of the request for a Medical Leave.
+Medical: A student who must interrupt study temporarily because of physical or psychological illness or condition or due to pregnancy may request a medical leave.
+To apply for such a leave, the student must submit a certification from the medical or mental health professional who has been providing treatment to the student (the “Student’s HCP”) that a medical leave is warranted due to the student's health issues.
+Supporting medical documentation must be dated within 30 days of the request for a medical leave.
+In certain unusual cases, a compulsory medical leave may be required by the College, if needed to protect the safety, health and well-being of the student or others.
+Students will be given notice and an opportunity to be heard prior to being placed on a leave.

-As a condition of granting a Medical Leave, the College may require a consultative review of the medical or mental health documentation with a College representative.
-This consultation may include conversations between the treating health care provider and the designated College representative and may also require that the student engage in an interview with a designated College representative prior to being granted the Leave.
+As a condition of granting a medical leave, the College may require a consultative review of the medical or mental health documentation with a College representative.
+This consultation may include conversations between the Student’s HCP and the designated College representative and may also require that the student engage in an interview with a designated College representative prior to being granted the leave.

-A Medical Leave is granted for no longer than one academic term but may be renewed for a subsequent academic term upon supplemental documentation from the Student’s HCP that a continued Medical Leave is warranted due to the student's health problem.
-The maximum cumulative time for a Medical Leave is two years.
+A medical leave will be granted for no longer than one academic term but may be renewed for a subsequent academic term upon supplemental documentation from the Student’s HCP that a continued medical leave is warranted due to the student's health problem.
+The maximum cumulative length of a medical leave is two years.

-To be reinstated after a Medical Leave, the student must provide the College with written certification from the Student’s HCP, confirming that the student is capable of returning to graduate study.
-As a condition of being reinstated, the College may require the student to provide medical or psychological records from the Student’s HCP and/or participate in an assessment interview with an appropriate College representative.
-The request for reinstatement must be submitted at least one month prior to the first day of classes of the desired term of reinstatement.
-If the student does not permit sufficient time for the College to evaluate the request, the College may not be able to authorize reinstatement for the desired semester.
+To be reinstated after a medical leave, the student must provide the College with written documentation from the Student’s HCP, confirming that the student can safely return to graduate study.
+As a condition of being reinstated, the College may require the student to provide medical or psychological records from the Student’s HCP and/or participate in an assessment interview with an appropriate College representative or a health care provider chosen by the College.
+The request for reinstatement must be submitted at least one month prior to the first day of classes of the desired semester of reinstatement, to permit sufficient time for the College to evaluate the request based upon the particular situation of the student and to assure that the safety, health and well-being of the student and others are preserved.
+Reasonable conditions may be placed on the reinstatement to protect the safety, health and well-being of the student or others.

-If the student will need reasonable accommodations to return to his or her studies, the student’s HCP should propose any reasonable accommodations he or she believes necessary for the student’s successful return.
-Documentation of the need for and nature of proposed accommodations should be provided to the Office of Access and Services for Individuals with Disabilities for review and determination of reasonable and appropriate accommodation.
+If the student will need reasonable accommodations to return to his or her studies, the student or the student’s HCP should propose any reasonable accommodations they believe necessary for the student’s successful return.
+Documentation of the need for and nature of proposed accommodations should be provided to the Office of Access and Services for Individuals with Disabilities, who will work with the student to arrange reasonable accommodations as necessary.

-Personal: A student who finds it necessary to interrupt study temporarily but is not eligible for a Medical or Military Leave may seek a Personal Leave.
-A Personal Leave will be granted only for significant professional, personal and family events that effectively preclude continued participation in a degree program.
-A Personal Leave is granted for no longer than one academic term but may be renewed for a subsequent academic term upon supplemental documentation that a continued Leave is warranted due to the student's significant professional, personal, or family issues.
-The maximum cumulative time for a Personal Leave is one year.
+Personal: A student who finds it necessary to interrupt study temporarily but is not eligible for a medical or military leave may seek a personal leave.
+A personal leave will be granted only for significant professional, personal and family events that effectively preclude continued participation in a degree program.
+A personal leave is granted for no longer than one academic term but may be renewed for a subsequent academic term upon supplemental documentation that a continued leave is warranted due to the student's significant professional, personal, or family issues.
+The maximum cumulative length of a personal leave is one year.

-A request for a Personal Leave must be submitted by the last day of the change of program (add/drop) period for the term.
+A request for a personal leave must be submitted on or before the last day of the change of program (add/drop) period for the term for which the leave is effective.

 Leaves are entered on the student’s official transcript and are noted in the student’s permanent educational records maintained at the College.